-Great area for walks in the country, fishing, swimming in the local river, antique-shopping, cycling, horseback riding, hiking, and cooking with local ingredients.
+Great area for walks in the country, bird-watching, fishing, swimming in the local river, antique-shopping, cycling, horseback riding, hiking, and cooking with local ingredients.

-Quite an unspoiled corner of the country as the area is all protected NYC watershed.
+Hamden is quite an unspoiled corner of the country as the area is all protected NYC watershed.

 2 hours 10 minutes from GW Bridge.

 This is a lovely place to decompress and unwind.
 One NYC renter told us that she rented our house for weekends because "it was going to make her husband live longer".
 He was able to relax so completely.